MaxJackson13/HackTheBox/SecNotes/SecNotes.md

 # Summary

 SecNotes was a medium difficulty Windows box.
 Being an earlier HTB box it wasn't as involved as some of the more recent medium boxes.
-The initial foothold involved getting finding credentials to access a share over SMB which can be done via an XSRF or a second order SQL injection.
-The share is the webroot of a development site into which we can write a PHP scripto get RCE.
+The initial foothold involved finding credentials to access a share over SMB which can be done via an XSRF or a second order SQL injection.
+The share is the webroot of a development site into which we can write a PHP script to get RCE.
 The privilege escalation involved finding credentials in a history file in Windows Subsystem for Linux from which we can psexec into the box as the administrator.
 I'll also look into the artifacts psexec leaves behind.

 <details open>
 <summary></summary>